OPENDAP/t41m1/aws_bes_test.md

 1. `hyrax_airs_dmrpp_dataset_files` - This test utilizes command line `curl` to GET the ClrOLR_A variable data response for each of the 365 dmr++ files in the AIRS aggregation.
-Again this is the same number of S3 accesses as proevious tests.
+Again this is the same number of S3 accesses as previous tests.

 1. `hyrax_airs_onevar_dmrpp_agg` - This test utilizes command line `curl` to GET the aggregated ClrOLR_A variable data response from dmr++ aggregation,